musicmills1990/card_portfolio_1/README.md

 5 editions, so if new additions were added, the list would update to reflect that -I would love it if you can search for a card by typing the name of the card and finding out which edition it's in

+looking at my editions to make them real:
+-an edition has a name
+-an edition has an image (not sure if that's usable) -an edition has a URL

+things I still need to do:

+figure out why my pry and bin console isn't working scrape and experiment with the title information to get the scrape editions method to work go to my characters class and start adding the scraped material to change my CLI eat food.

 ## Installation